 Bridge Mills & Gantry Machines: The functioning of the Bridge Mills and Gantry machines is highly similar to vertical machining tools except these machine tools are used to develop extremely large parts such as automobile and aviation frames.

-Turn-Mill Centers: As the name suggests, a turn-mill tool offers the best of both turning and milling.
+Turn-Mill Centers: As the name suggests, a turn-mill tool offers the best of both CNC turning and milling.
 Extremely versatile in nature, this machine tool is pretty popular amongst manufacturers who don’t have to buy separate machine tools for both turning and milling.

 A turn-mill merges multiple operations giving us highly intricate machined parts in no time.
 Additionally, using this tool cuts down on setup and operation time, further enhancing the quality of the product.

-Metrology Machines: An advanced version of a quality checking machine, metrology utilizes new-gen 3D technology to inspect and detect any anomaly in the custom machined parts.
+Metrology Machines: An advanced version of a quality checking machine, metrology utilizes new-gen 3D technology to inspect and detect any anomaly in the CNC machined parts.
 This helps the manufacturer achieve higher accuracy level and strict tolerances without much hassle.
 More accuracy directly translates to reduced rejected parts, high profits, and lower expenditure costs.

 Shaper: Generally smaller in size, a shaper tool is used to machine a linear tool path.
 In this particular tool, the cutter is placed above the fixed workpiece giving it the freedom to move freely in line.
 A shaper tool utilizes straight or linear motion between the one-point cutting tool and the workpiece.